Oops! Your important files have been encrypted!

 While it’s relatively simple to remove a ransomware infection, getting back your encrypted files without paying the ransom is more challenging.
 If it’s impossible to restore your data, the best tactic is to perform regular backups of your system.
 Then, if you are attacked, you can simply restore to a time before you’d contracted malware.

 Ransomware commonly exploits security holes to gain access to your device.
 The best way to avoid this issue is to update everything regularly.
 Software producers release new versions with patches for known vulnerabilities, so staying up-to-date will increase your security drastically.

 Phishing scams are another common form of ransomware distribution.
 Avoiding social engineering isn’t impossible, as long as you know the signs.
-Be alert for false URLs, unexplained email attachments, and pop-ups.
+Be on the lookout for fake URLs, unexplained email attachments, and pop-ups.
 Never click banner ads or other “deals,” and look for typos and unrealistic claims to avoid fraudulent emails.